hpc-dave/pnm-mctools/README.md

 python -m pip install git+https://github.com/hpc-dave/pnm-mctools.git
 ```

+## Examples
+Right now, there are no dedicated examples available in the repository.
+For a starter, have a look at the test-folder to get practical, working examples!

 ## The toolset
 The very first step to access the functionality consists by importing the `MulticomponentTools` and creating an instance:
 ```python